Mistralys/mailcode/README.md

 $css = $styler->getCSS();
 ```

-Retrieving the CSS including the `<style>` tag, for example to add it inline in a page:
+Retrieving the CSS including the `<style>` tag, for example, to add it inline in a page:

 ```php
 use Mailcode\Mailcode;